47chapters/letsgo/docs/tutorials/re-deploying-to-aws.md

 {"ok":true,"imageTag":"9225060f1903ddef","updatedAt":"2023-11-04T22:08:24.392Z"}
 ```

 Notice the output is an HTTP 200 response with a JSON providing some basic information about the API component.
-Also notice how the `updatedAt` field contains a very recent timestamp indicating the time of the re-deployment.
+Also, notice how the `updatedAt` field contains a very recent timestamp indicating the time of the re-deployment.

-Finally, navigate to the Web component's Url in the browser, and notice how the local change you made got propagated to the cloud:
+Finally, navigate to the Web component's URL in the browser, and notice how the local change you made got propagated to the cloud:

 <img width="912" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/6aab4476-4d16-4ab4-97c4-211a80017266">